makslevental/mlir_python_bindings/README.md

 # Building

-You do need `llvm-project` built somewhere; if you don't then just run `build_mlir.sh` (in which case you should've cloned with --recursive --depth 1).
+You do need `llvm-project` installed somewhere; if you don't then just run `scripts/build_mlir.sh` (in which case you should've cloned with --recursive --depth 1).
 Then you can just pip install:

 ```shell